mrblue223/TryHackMe/wise_guy/write_up.md

 We can use the e.py script to decode the xor encoded cyphertext providing:

     1: The key lenght
-    2: the first 4 letters "THM{"
+    2: The first 4 letters "THM{"
     3: The last letter "}"

 This will decode the key The decoded cypher is the first flag: